-C Demand for judgment.
+C Relief granted.
 Every judgment shall grant the relief to which the party in whose favor it is rendered is entitled.
 A judgment for relief different in kind from or exceeding the amount prayed for in the pleadings may not be rendered unless reasonable notice and opportunity to be heard are given to any party against whom the judgment is to be entered.

 D Judgment in action for recovery of personal property.
-In an action to recover the possession of personal property, judgment for the plaintiff may be for the possession, or the value of the property, in case a delivery cannot be had and damages for the detention of the property.
-If the property has been delivered to the plaintiff and the defendant claims a return of the property, judgment for the defendant may be for a return of the property, or the value of the property in case a return cannot be had, and damages for taking and withholding the same.
+In an action to recover the possession of personal property, judgment for the plaintiff may be for the possession of the property, or for the value of the property in case a delivery cannot be had, and for damages for the detention of the property.
+If the property has been delivered to the plaintiff and the defendant claims a return of the property, judgment for the defendant may be for a return of the property, or the value of the property in case a return cannot be had, and damages for taking and withholding the property.

 E Judgment in action against partnership, unincorporated association, or parties jointly indebted.

 E(1) Partnership and unincorporated association.
-Judgment in an action against a partnership or unincorporated association which is sued in any name which it has assumed or by which it is known may be entered against such partnership or association and shall bind the joint property of all of the partners or associates.
+Judgment in an action against a partnership or unincorporated association that is sued in any name that it has assumed or by which it is known may be entered against that partnership or association and shall bind the joint property of all of the partners or associates.

 E(2) Joint obligations; effect of judgment.
-In any action against parties jointly indebted upon a joint obligation, contract, or liability, judgment may be taken against less than all such parties and a default, dismissal, or judgment in favor of or against less than all of such parties in an action does not preclude a judgment in the same action in favor of or against the remaining parties.
+In any action against parties jointly indebted upon a joint obligation, contract, or liability, judgment may be taken against less than all of those parties and a default, dismissal, or judgment in favor of or against less than all of those parties in an action does not preclude a judgment in the same action in favor of or against the remaining parties.

 F Judgment by stipulation.

 G Judgment on portion of claim exceeding counterclaim.
-The court may direct entry of a limited judgment as to that portion of any claim which exceeds a counterclaim asserted by the party or parties against whom the judgment is entered, if such party or parties have admitted the claim and asserted a counterclaim amounting to less than the claim.
+The court may direct entry of a limited judgment as to that portion of any claim that exceeds a counterclaim asserted by the party or parties against whom the judgment is entered, if the party or parties have admitted the claim and asserted a counterclaim amounting to less than the claim.